Wieku/danser-go/README.md

-## PROJECT ABANDONED DUE TO REWRITE

-# danser
+# danser-go
-danser is a visualiser for osu! maps written in Go.
+danser-go is a visualiser for osu! maps written in Go.

 Application is in dev phase so only few things work.
 But if you want to test it, you should follow steps at the end of this readme.